3 years full-time for BA (Hons) Music Performance

-- Voice or Instrument Grade 5 (ABRSM, Rockschool, Trinity or equivalent)
+You will also need to have a Voice or Instrument Grade 5 (ABRSM, RSL, Trinity or equivalent)

-We very much welcome self-taught applicants who do not have the formal entry requirements.
+We very much welcome self-taught applicants who do not have the formal entry requirements, but we need to know you're at the right level to support your ambition.
 If that’s you, we’ll request a video of you playing 2 songs from start to finish in contrasting styles.
 This can be performing along to a backing track, or solo.
-We must be able to hear you clearly and see you in close up.
-Once we get that, we can chat with you to make sure the course is right for you or advise you about anything you can do further to support your application.
+Once we get that, and we make sure this is the perfect fit for you, we'll send you an offer!

 We accept qualifications from all over the world – check yours here:

 You can meet our language requirements by successfully completing our pre-sessional English course for an agreed length of time, or by submitting the required grade in one of our accepted English language tests, such as IELTS: